 We have been writing insurance for the food and beverage industry in Illinois since 1950.
-Approximately 36.9% of current total premium is written in Illinois.
+Approximately 33.7% of current direct premium is written in Illinois.

 Great care is taken in building the ICC brand in all states of operation and the Company holds significant market share in nearly all states serviced.
 ICC acknowledges that each state, each agency and each customer is unique.
 A commitment to quality of product and services is universally important and recognized.